Monica Törnell

-Monica Kristina Ingeborg Törnell (born 3 June 1954) is a Swedish singer and songwriter.
-She was discovered by Cornelis Vreeswijk in 1971, triggering a career spanning several decades in various genres, mainly folk and rock music.
-With Lasse Holm, she represented Sweden in the Eurovision Song Contest 1986 in Bergen, Norway.

-She was inducted in to the Swedish Musical Hall of Fame in 2022.
+Monica Kristina Ingeborg Törnell (born 3 June 1954 in Söderhamn) is a Swedish singer and songwriter who mainly plays folk and rock music.
+With Lasse Holm, she represented Sweden in the Eurovision Song Contest 1986 with the song "E' de' det här du kallar kärlek?"
+In 2022, she was inducted in to the Swedish Musical Hall of Fame.

 Biography

-Childhood
+Early life

-Monica Törnell lived her first years in Trönö, in the Norrala municipality, before moving with her family to Söderhamn, where she began visiting Folkets Park, encountering artists such as Lill-Babs, Jerry Williams, and others.
-She had her debut public performance before an audience of 700 people at the 1962 Ericsson Christmas party in Söderhamn, where her father Jöns Törnell was an employee, followed by a series of performances in public parks at home.
-In 1965, she was one of five first-prize winners in the "Ung Fantasi" (Young Fantasy) drawing competition.
+Monica Törnell lived her first years in Trönö in the Norrala municipality before moving with her family to Söderhamn, where she was exposed to artists such as Lill-Babs and Jerry Williams during visits to Folkets Park.
+In 1962 she sang at the Ericsson Christmas party in front of 700 of her father's colleagues.
+This was her first public performance.
+In 1965 she was one of five first-prize winners in the Ung Fantasi (Young Fantasy) drawing competition.
 In her early teens she played the fiddle and sang both solo and with a choir.
-In the late 1960s she was in the singing groups He, She and You and TJI.
+In the late 1960s, she was in the singing groups He, She and You and TJI.
 These groups consisted only of guitars and bass and sang mostly American folk music.
-On 20 February 1971, she won a vocalist contest in the Ljusne society in Söderhamn Municipality, singing Summertime.
+On 20 February 1971, she won a vocalist contest in the Ljusne society in Söderhamn singing Summertime.
+By this point, she was well-known locally.